ppbrown/argocd-public-demo/README.md

 in their own kubernetes cluster, with a minimum of setup hassle.
 (I also have something similar for [FluxCD](https://github.com/ppbrown/fluxcd-public-demo) )

 You can get argocd running a trivial demo app, with just two simple commands given below.
+No need to set up github credentials, since this is a publically readable repo.

 Do note that this demo is CLI focused.
 You can certainly follow through on the standard instructions to get the GUI running, but I do not cover that here.